 With regards to off-sales hours, the current approach of the Board is to generally permit off sales hours from 10am until 10pm - the maximum allowed by law.
-AFS believes that the maximum permitted off-sales hours should be the exception and not the norm, particularly in areas of highrates of alcohol harm.
-Similarly, with regards to festive hours, extended hours increase availability of alcohol, which in turn is linked to increased consumption and increased harm, therefore AFS would recommend that longer hours are not granted.
+AFS believes that the maximum permitted off-sales hours should be the exception and not the norm, particularly in areas of high-rates of alcohol harm.